 The town is divided into two halves.
 There is the shady side called Luvegu and the sunny side known as Sciuiu.
 To give a sense of lightness the Regional government dictates that all the buildings are painted in Ligurian pastels.

 Vernazza’s main street is Via Roma and it connects the railway station to the Piazza Marconi.
-Since the entire village is pedestrian-only you may find yourself wandering the side streets and alleyways to find stunning views of the sea below.
+Since the entire village is pedestrian-only you may find yourself wandering the narrow streets and alleyways to find stunning views of the sea below.

-Church of Santa Margherita d’Antiochia
+7. Church of Santa Margherita di Antiochia

 Santa Margherita is the patron saint of Vernazza and legends say that a chest with the bones of her hand was washed up on the beach and the people saw this as a sign to build the church on that spot.
 It is built on a former Romanesque site.

 This small church is one of the most recognizable in photos of Italy because of its location on the Ligurian sea but also because of its wonderful octagonal tower.